 Appreciative Inquiry: Change at the Speed of Imagination

-Intentions of the authors were to make the AI process accessible and practical for users.
+The intentions of the authors were to make the AI process accessible and practical for users.
 The book summarizes the theoretical basis of AI, explores the fundamental assumptions and beliefs, and lays out the general processes.

 A positive, strengths-based approach of inquiring identified stories is emphasized throughout the book.
 This is expanded into the inquiry into what gives life to the “system” organization wide.
-Methods for creating shared images are explored when it comes to identifying a vision for the future.
+Methods for creating shared images are explored when identifying a vision for the future.
 The exploration of the valuation of AI methodology in organizations is also addressed.